 Taking a Closer Look At Labels

 Fat is calorie-dense.
 Per gram, it has more than twice the calories of carbohydrate or protein.
-Although some types of fats, such as mono and polyunsaturated fats provide your body with healthy fats, it is still important to pay attention to the overall number of calories that you consume to maintain a healthy weight.
+Although some types of fats, such as mono and polyunsaturated fats are considered healthy fats, it is still important to pay attention to the overall number of calories that you consume to maintain a healthy weight.

 Sodium does not affect blood glucose levels.
 However, many people eat much more sodium than they need.
 Table salt is very high in sodium.
 You might hear people use "sodium" in lieu of "table salt," or vice versa.

 With many foods, you can taste how salty they are, such as pickles or bacon.
-But there is also hidden salt in many foods, like cheeses, salad dressings, canned soups and other packaged foods.
+But there is also hidden salt in many foods, like cheeses, salad dressings, lunch meat, canned soups and other packaged foods.
 Reading labels can help you find these hidden sources and compare the sodium in different foods.
-You can also try using herbs and spices in your cooking instead of adding salt.
-Adults should aim for less than 2300 mg per day.
+Adults should aim for 2300 mg or less per day.
 If you have high blood pressure, it may be helpful to eat less.

 Ingredient lists can also be a helpful tool.
 Ingredients are listed in descending order by weight, meaning the first ingredient makes up the largest proportion of the food.
-Check the ingredient list to spot things you'd like to avoid, such as coconut oil or palm oil, which are high in saturated fat.
-Also try to avoid hydrogenated oils that are high in trans fat.
-They are not listed by total amount on the label, but you can choose foods that don't list hydrogenated or partially hydrogenated oil in the ingredient list.
+Check the ingredient list to spot things you'd like to avoid, such as hydrogenated oil or partially-hydrogenated oil, which are high in trans fats.

-The ingredient list is also a good place to look for heart-healthy ingredients such as soy; monounsaturated fats such as olive, canola or peanut oils; or whole grains, like whole wheat flour and oats.
+The ingredient list is also a good place to look for heart-healthy ingredients such as olive, canola or peanut oils; or whole grains, like whole wheat flour and oats.
 To find bread high in whole grains, you would want a product that lists whole wheat flour as the first ingredient.